simply-arko/DSA-0/STL/vector.md

 ```
 ## Other Important methods of vector class
 - `fill(v.begin(), v.end(), value)` - specially used to initialize or fill all the indexes of the vector with a similar value.
+- `begin()` - returns an iterator pointing to  the first element of the list.
+- `end()` - returns an iterator pointing to the theoretical last element which follows the last element.
 - `back()` - returns last element.
 - `front()` - returns first element.
 - `empty()` - returns true or false.